-British conductor Michael Seal holds the position of Associate Conductor of the City of Birmingham Symphony Orchestra (CBSO), a unique appointment which recognises his work as Assistant Conductor, and the special relationship he has built with the orchestra.
+Michael Seal is the Associate Conductor of the City of Birmingham Symphony Orchestra (CBSO), a unique appointment which recognises his work as assistant conductor, and the special relationship he has built with the orchestra.

-His in-depth knowledge of orchestras from an insider’s position (he was a violinist with the CBSO for several years) gives him a unique perspective and he quickly builds rapport and trust with the orchestras he works with.
-His energy and enthusiasm are infectious and he has built a reputation for outstanding results, delivered with great charm and often on a typically British tight rehearsal schedule.
+His in-depth knowledge of orchestras from an insider’s position (he was a violinist with the CBSO early in his career) gives him a unique perspective and he quickly builds rapport and trust with the orchestras he works with.
+His energy and enthusiasm are infectious, and he has built a reputation for outstanding results, delivered with great charm and often on a tight, typically British rehearsal schedule.

-Michael has worked with many of the UK’s finest orchestras, frequently being invited as guest conductor with the BBC Symphony Orchestra, BBC Philharmonic, Royal Philharmonic, Royal Liverpool Philharmonic and Ulster orchestras, as well as the BBC Concert Orchestra, BBC National Orchestra of Wales, BBC Scottish Symphony Orchestra, Bournemouth Symphony Orchestra and London Philharmonic Orchestra.
+Michael has worked with many of the UK’s finest orchestras, having frequently been invited as guest conductor by the BBC Symphony Orchestra, BBC Philharmonic and Royal Liverpool Philharmonic, as well as the Academy of St Martin in the Fields, BBC Concert Orchestra, BBC National Orchestra of Wales, BBC Scottish Symphony Orchestra, Bournemouth Symphony Orchestra, Royal Philharmonic Orchestra, Royal Scottish National Orchestra, London Philharmonic Orchestra and Ulster Orchestra.

-Internationally, he has conducted the Frankfurt Radio Symphony Orchestra, KBS Symphony Orchestra, Norwegian Radio Orchestra, Odense Symphony Orchestra, Joensuu City Orchestra, Orquesta Académica del Instituto Superior de Arte del Teatro Colón, Orquesta Filarmónica de Buenos Aires and both RTÉ Concert and National Symphony Orchestras.
+Internationally, he has conducted the Brussels Philharmonic, Frankfurt Radio Symphony Orchestra, KBS Symphony Orchestra, Norwegian Radio Orchestra, Odense Symphony Orchestra, Joensuu City Orchestra, Orquesta Académica del Instituto Superior de Arte del Teatro Colón, Orquesta Filarmónica de Buenos Aires, Trondheim Symphony Orchestra and both the RTÉ Concert and National Symphony Orchestras.

-Michael has a special bond with the CBSO Youth Orchestra, conducting it on numerous occasions, and being involved with it since its foundation.
-He is also Artistic Advisor and Conductor for the CBSO Youth Orchestra Academy, a chamber orchestra formed in 2007.
+Michael has a special bond with the CBSO Youth Orchestra, which he has conducted on numerous occasions and has been involved with since its foundation.
+He is also Artistic Advisor and Conductor for the CBSOYO Academy, a chamber orchestra formed in 2007.

-His love of opera led to critically acclaimed performances of Puccini’s Il Trittico at the Birmingham Conservatoire.
-He has also assisted both Sakari Oramo and Andris Nelsons in opera performances of Peter Grimes, Carmen, Der Rosenkavalier, Lohengrin, Tristan and Isolde and The Flying Dutchman.
+His love of opera led to critically acclaimed performances of Puccini’s Il Trittico at the Royal Birmingham Conservatoire, and he has assisted Sakari Oramo and Andris Nelsons in opera performances of Peter Grimes, Carmen, Der Rosenkavalier, Lohengrin, Tristan und Isolde and The Flying Dutchman.